 I love my tile floors.
 I can’t imagine ever going back to carpet.
-The amount of filth that must be contained in carpet blows my mind.
+The amount of filth that is contained in carpet blows my mind.
 On the other hand, I must sweep/mop my tile at least once or twice a day because I have kids and a dog.
-They are pretty much the reasons why I feel like I am constantly cleaning.
+They are pretty much the reasons why I feel like I am always cleaning.

-One thing that really helps is my Swiffer but those refills get expensive quickly.
+One thing that helps is my Swiffer, but those refills get expensive quickly.
 Instead of buying refills I made some of my own.
-They work great and I can just toss them in the washer!
+They work great, and I can just toss them in the washer!
 Perfect for a quick floor cleaning without dragging out the vacuum.

 What you Need